TL;DR

 This speed provides two critical benefits: peace of mind and the power of early diagnosis.
 Catching a new, acute condition early is vital for a successful outcome, especially when your body is already managing other health challenges.

 Your PMI policy is your safety net for the unexpected.
-While it won't manage your chronic asthma, if you develop a severe sinus issue requiring surgery (an acute FESS procedure), your policy will cover it.
-If your arthritis-related knee pain deteriorates to the point where you need a full knee replacement, this is typically classed as an acute procedure and is one of the most common claims on PMI policies.
+While it won't manage your chronic asthma, if you develop a severe sinus issue requiring surgery (an acute FESS procedure), your policy may cover it.
+If your arthritis-related knee pain deteriorates to the point where you may need a full knee replacement, this is typically classed as an acute procedure and is one of the most common claims on PMI policies.

 This allows you to resolve new problems quickly, in a private hospital of your choice, reducing the overall burden on your body and allowing you to focus on managing your long-term conditions more effectively.